-Coaches must use the Pee-Wee BC Hockey Skills Development Program manual.
-Accordingly, coaches will incorporate criteria listed in Appendix II into their practice programs.
+Coaches must use the Skill Development Program provided by CRMHA.
+Coaches will incorporate the skill development criteria provided by CRMHA into their practice programs.

 Practices are full-ice group sessions, typically one hour in duration, and ideally once per week.